qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      _DDN input results in the same as _NSY with computer side Dvorak remapping.
 Only shown what changes:

               [{    ]}    /?           =+   |   +         ?     {     }                  // row 2, result

+Remarks.
+This layer is seamlessly activated with 'descramble'

 - - -